 We’ve always leaned towards modern, sleek pieces of furniture.
 But we also like some classic/vintage pieces that we can mix and match.
 If you notice we opted for velvet texture for our living room furniture and played around the style by mixing metal.

-Our second floor living room now has furnitures!
+Our second floor living room now has furniture!
 Hahaha.
-It took a while because we couldn’t decided on what couch to get but eventually went for this lovely leather seat– I super love the whiff of leather overtime I pass by or sit on it.
-Then we got this IKEA area on sale for AED 99!
-Brought up the morrocan poufs and it instantly spruced up the area.
-This has now become our movie night hangout place.
+It took a while because we couldn’t decided on what couch to get but eventually went for this lovely leather seat– I super love the whiff of leather everytime I pass by or sit on it.
+Then we got this IKEA area rug on sale for AED 99!
+Brought up the morrocan poufs and it instantly spruced up the space.
+This has now become our movie, family and hangout place.
 Hopefully we can complete this area soon.

 Ending this post with a photo of the sky I took at our garden.
 So much to be grateful for as each day we get to wake up on this side of the world.
 What a beauty.